Dog Owner Liability

 There are approximately 78 million dogs owned in the United States.
 Dogs are often called “man’s best friend” but when a dog becomes aggressive, it can be your worst nightmare.
 Every 40 seconds someone in the United States seeks medical attention for a dog bite.
 Most dog bite victims are children and most of those bites are on the face.
 If you or someone you love was injured by a dog, it is important to understand all of your rights and options.

 Every state in the United States has laws that deal with dog bites.
 Dog owners have a responsibility to follow these laws to ensure the safety of all those in their community.
 If a dog owner fails to follow the laws in his state and his community, he may be held liable for any injuries or damages that have occurred as a result of his negligence.
-In general there are three ways a dog owner can be held liable for his dog's actions.
+In general, there are three ways a dog owner can be held liable for his dog's actions.

-Strict Liability Laws: Some states have strict liability laws which mean that dog owners are responsible for their dog's actions and for any injuries or damages.
+Strict Liability Laws: Some states have strict liability laws which means that dog owners are responsible for their dog's actions and for any injuries or damages.
 Even if the dog was restrained at the time or has never bitten anyone before, the dog owner is still liable.
 Unless the victim did something to provoke the attack or was trespassing at the time of the attack, a dog owner is responsible for everything.
 Other states have strict liability but only for medical expenses.

-One Bite Laws: Some states have one bite laws.
+One Bite Laws: Some states have one bite law.
 Victims can only sue for compensation if the dog has already bitten someone else.
 In essence, dogs get one “free bite” before their owners are liable for injuries or damages.
 This “free bite” puts the owner on notice that his dog is dangerous.
 So long as the owner wasn't in direct violation of a local leash law, or negligent in some way, he cannot be held liable unless he was aware of his dog's dangerous propensities.